ctechfilmuniversity/project_ClimaSynth/Climasynth4m/Climasynth4m/README.md

 - MC.
 Standing for "multi-channel", MC. is a wraper for poly-instanced objects in Max.
 There's an mc. version of almost any basic object box in Max.
 MC allows individual addressing of instantiated objects, and also provides several handy deviation and randomisation functions, that can be applied to a parameter on all instances.
-Obviously, it is THE feature, that has inspired and enabled CLIMASYNTH's poly-voice architecture.
+Obviously, it is THE feature, that has inspired and enabled CLIMASYNTH4M's poly-voice architecture.

 ### What Could Be Improved
-There is one important point, specifically left out of the Prerequisites section, in order to let re documentation concentrate on what the development process has succeeded in, rather then leaving the reader wondering, why is this feature doesn't show up for the whole time up until now.
+There is one important point, specifically left out of the Prerequisites section, in order to let focus on what the development process has succeeded in, rather then leaving the reader wondering, why is this feature doesn't show up for the whole time up until now.
-That point being: the end platform initially considered was a web audio app.
+That point being: the end platform initially was intended to be developed a web audio app.

-With all the features Max 8 has to offer nowadays, this is where, in combination with specific challenges of CLIMASYNTH4M setup, it failed.
+With all the features Max 8 has to offer today, this is where it has been challenging to respond to the specific challenges of the CLIMASYNTH4M setup.

-Developed by Cyling'74, Max is a very popular programming environment in the world of creating content.
-The visual programming workflow and huge amount of built-in handy objects for synthesis, logic, UI, scripting etc. speed up the development process a lot, also allowing for quick experimentation.
+Developed by Cyling'74, Max is a very popular programming environment.
+The visual programming workflow and huge amount of built-in objects for synthesis, logic, UI, scripting etc. speed up the development process a lot, also allowing for fast experimentation.
-The big drawback of Max though has also been it's export options.
-Basically before version 8, the only viable option to export anything but standalone apps from Max has been MaxForLive plug-ins, supported exclusively by Ableton Live DAW.
-Therefore it was a huge breakthrough, as with Max 8, C'74 have presented an extension to Max, called RNBO, which is capable of exporting the patches to a number of popular formats like VST3 and Web Audio Devices.
+Max's export options remain a challenge.
+Prior to Max's version 8, the only viable option to export anything but standalone apps from Max has been MaxForLive plug-ins, supported exclusively by Ableton Live DAW.
+Therefore the RNBO extension to Max was a huge breakthrough, which is capable of exporting the patches to a number of popular formats like VST3 and Web Audio Devices.
 RNBO is a Max-like language, which patches Max can host as objects.

+Apart from a great starting point for creative programming, Max has a reputation of a solid fun experimentation platform, rather then the end-product development suite.
+RNBO's call was to change this, and although it didn't suit our case, it's a huge leap Max and the C'74 community finally made.
+Nonetheless, with CLIMASYNTH4M's example it is obvious, that the production of standalone programs in Max is at least viable.
+Many specific features a standalone requires: animated UI, format supports, data management etc. have dedicated objects or workarounds.

 CLIMASYNTH4M derives from Danylo's earlier development called NEBULIZER built in Max 7.
 CLIMASYNTH4M gets its multiple generator instances technique from NEBULIZER.
  So, the plan was to expand on NEBULIZER's core, implement RBF interpolation on top of it, along with save/load system, rebuild the core synthesis in RNBO and wrap it into the Web page for the end User, leaving the Max Standalone exclusively for Creator to compose Content with.